KislayaRavi/pigp/README.md

 # PIGP
 Repository to implement Gaussian process with priors designed by a governing equation.
 Includes the following features.
-- Wrappers for Quasi-Monte Carlo samplers from scipy.stats
+- Wrappers for Quasi-Monte Carlo samplers from scipy.stats :lock:
-- Physics informed Gaussian processes.
+- Physics informed Gaussian processes. :wrench:
-- Cursory datageneration scripts in Julia, using the https://github.com/SciML/MethodOfLines.jl package.
+- Cursory datageneration scripts in Julia, using the https://github.com/SciML/MethodOfLines.jl package. :wrench: